Out with the old? Possible changes to NZ divisional patent practice

 In a recent article, we outlined problems associated with divisional applications filed under the Patents Act 2013 (“new Act”).
 The New Zealand Government has now sought feedback on proposed changes to how divisional applications derived from applications filed under the Patents Act 1953 (“old Act”) are dealt with.
-A copy of the consultation document can be found here.

 The New Zealand Government has essentially advised that it proposes to retrospectively implement changes to the transitional provisions of the new Act so that divisional applications filed from old Act applications are examined and granted as new Act divisionals.
 It is reasonable that the New Zealand Government wishes to examine newly filed divisional applications for inventive step (currently not a ground of examination under the old Act) and to fully transition into its new Act.
 However, the impact on patent applicants will be significantly greater than merely an examination including inventive step (obviousness/predictability), notably because the applications will inherit the significant problems associated with new Act divisionals (e.g. 5 year REX bar, poisonous priority, double patenting at filing) along with other higher patentability requirements such as stricter support requirements.